Matthewdr23/docker-static-website/READme.md

 The best way I found was to build projects.

 ### Note
-I used github to also incorporate CI/CD so that the Docker Container would be able to update as the code baase grew
+I used GitHub to also incorporate CI/CD so that the Docker Container would be able to update as the code base grew